 In light of Article 2, paragraph 1 (d), and 5 (e) of the Convention and of its General Recommendation No. 23 (1997) on the rights of indigenous peoples, the Committee encourages the State party to take appropriate legislative or administrative measures to prevent acts of transnational corporations registered in the State party which negatively impact on the enjoyment of rights of indigenous peoples in territories outside the United States.
 In particular, the Committee recommends that the State party explore ways to hold transnational corporations registered in the United States accountable.
+21

-25. Consequently, the United States has extra-territorial obligations under the ICCPR and these obligations include the extra-territorial obligation to respect Covenant rights abroad as well as the extra-territorial obligation to ensure respect for Covenant rights by regulating the activities of corporations and other business entities
+25. Consequently, the United States has extra-territorial obligations under the ICCPR and these obligations include the extra-territorial obligation to respect Covenant rights abroad as well as the extra-territorial obligation to ensure Covenant rights abroad by, inter alia, regulating the activities of corporations and other business entities incorporated or domiciled in its territory and/or its jurisdiction for activities undertaken abroad and to investigate and appropriately sanction any activities that violate human rights and ensure that accountability mechanisms and remedies are available to victims of those violations.